-ECRI Institute is one of only 13 institutions/organizations designed as an Evidence-based Practice Center (EPC) by the Agency for Healthcare Research and Quality (AHRQ).
-ECRI Institute has held this designation since the inception of the EPC Program in 1997.
+The ECRI Institute-Penn Medicine Evidence-based Practice Center (EPC) is one of 13 institutions/organizations designed as an EPC by the Agency for Healthcare Research and Quality (AHRQ).
+Before aligning with Penn Medicine, ECRI Institute held the EPC designation since the inception of the program in 1997.

 Effective Health Care Program

-ECRI Institute was one of the very first EPCs to develop a comparative effectiveness review for AHRQ's Effective Health Care Program.
-This program supports the work performed under Section 1013 of the 2003 Medicare Prescription Drug, Improvement, and Modernization Act, which authorizes AHRQ to conduct and support research with a focus on outcomes, comparative clinical effectiveness, and appropriateness of devices, prescription medications, diagnostic tests and healthcare services.
-The reports produced under this program are subject to intense public scrutiny.
-View and download EPC reports published by ECRI Institute
+ECRI Institute was one of the first EPCs to develop a comparative effectiveness review for AHRQ's Effective Health Care Program.
+This program supports the work performed under Section 1013 of the 2003 Medicare Prescription Drug, Improvement, and Modernization Act.
+The act authorizes AHRQ to conduct and support research with a focus on outcomes, comparative clinical effectiveness, and appropriateness of devices, prescription medications, diagnostic tests and healthcare services.
+The reports this program produces are subject to intense public scrutiny.

 Below are some of the more recent reports the ECRI Institute-Penn Medicine EPC has published: